Breezeemr/hitch2/README.md

 FIXME: Write a paragraph about the library/project and highlight its goals.

+## Ways to Run

+### Console versions

+    #rebel readline
+    script/rebel

+    #standard cljs repl
+    script/cljs-repl

+    # rebel repl
+    clj -A:rebel:build

+    # test
+    clj -A:test

+    # cljs repl
+    clj -A:cljs

+    #clean
+    script/clean

+See deps.edn for the particulars.
+But it is very easy(TM).

+The later few without figwheel are for a simple cljs repl that is suitable for isolating bugs, etc.

 ## Development

 To get an interactive development environment run: